Linda Agnes Auma

 Linda Agnes Auma is a Ugandan politician and legislator.
 She represents the people of Lira District as the woman member of parliament in the 11th Parliament of Uganda, which she entered on an independent ticket.
 She is the Vice Chairperson National Women Council.
 Auma is the Chairperson of Parliamentary Committee on Agriculture, Animal Industry and Fisheries; she is also the Publicity Secretary for Uganda Women Parliamentary Association (UWOPA) and Lango Parliamentary Group.

-Auma is the current Lira District National Resistance Movement party Chairperson, she assumed office in August 2025.
+Auma is the current Lira District National Resistance Movement party Chairperson, and she assumed office in August 2025.

 She previously worked as the Resident District Commissioner of Amuru District a position she relinquished in 2021 to join parliament.

 Early life and education

 Auma is a daughter of the late major general David Oyite Ojok, a Uganda National Liberation Army (UNLA) Chief of Staff during the 2nd presidency of Dr Apollo Milton Obote.

 Auma lost his father when she was 2 years old.
 Oyite Ojok perished in a helicopter accident on December 2, 1983 enroute a mission to assess the advancement of a guerilla rebel movement, National Liberation Army (NRA) led by Yoweri Kaguta Museveni, who later seized power in 1986.

 Auma also lost her mother when she was 8 years old, which left her a total orphan and her early childhood and life was characterized by poverty and misery.
-From childhood, Auma and her sibling Atim Vicky were raised by their maternal Grandmother in Ocamonyang, Agali Sub county in Lira District.
+From childhood, Auma and her sibling Atim Vicky were raised by their maternal grandmother in Ocamonyang, Agali Sub county in Lira District.
 She went to school with the help of well-wishers when the grandmother couldn't afford to raise tuition for her.
 She became a child mother having given birth to her firstborn daughter at the age of 16.